cpsource/natdem/fail2ban/README.md

   3. run the test via test.sh
   4. run install.sh

----
+## Notes

-Note: monitor_fail2ban.py can be run on a terminal.
+###Note: monitor_fail2ban.py can be run on a terminal.
 It monitors journalctl and checks that exceptions are covered by rules.

-## Note: MAKE SURE you have alternative ip addresses into your host.
+### Note: MAKE SURE you have alternative ip addresses into your host.
 A couple of times, I locked myself out by banning my development box.

 You can get around a ban by
   1. use a vpn to come at the host from a different ip